The CureCervicalCancer Team

-Patricia Gordon MD (Harvard ’78, UCLA School of Medicine ’82, Cedars-Sinai Internship ’84) has been a radiation oncologist for 28 years.
+Patricia Gordon MD (Harvard ’78, UCLA School of Medicine ’82, Cedars-Sinai Internship ’84) was a radiation oncologist for 27 years.
 For many years she was a partner at Beverly Hills Radiation Oncology, and served on the medical team at Beverly Hills Cancer Center.

-Her commitment to saving women’s lives in the developing world has brought her to a second career as a non-profit leader and medical activist.
-Using the “See and Treat” method, she founded CureCervicalCancer, which trains local healthcare professionals to screen and treat women for precervical cancer.
-The organization has established dozens of sustainable CureCervicalCancer clinics in Africa, Central America, Haiti, and Southeast Asia – where help is needed most.
+Her commitment to saving women’s lives in the developing world has brought her to an additional career as a non-profit leader and international women’s health advocate.
+In 2021, she was nominated as a Top 10 CNN Hero of the year for her efforts to fight the global epidemic of cervical cancer.
+Using the “See and Treat” method, she founded CureCervicalCancer, which trains local healthcare professionals to screen and treat women for cervical precancer.
+The organization has established 106 sustainable and ongoing CureCervicalCancer clinics in Kenya, Tanzania, Ethiopia, Nigeria, Haiti, Guatemala, Vietnam, and training programs in rural China – where help is needed most.

-“When the CCC team establishes a clinic, the equipment and locally trained professionals remain in place to continue the fight against cervical cancer for years to come.
+When the CCC team establishes a clinic, the equipment and locally trained professionals remain in place to continue the fight against cervical cancer for years to come.
 Our sustainable “Clinic in a Suitcase” model requires monthly reporting to measure outcomes, target successes, and assess where help is needed most.
-I am committed to leading CureCervicalCancer into the future, and have dedicated my life to overcoming the tragic and needless epidemic of cervical cancer.”
+Dr. Gordon is committed to leading CureCervicalCancer into the future, and she has dedicated her life to overcoming this tragic and needless epidemic.

 Judy Laner brings to CCC six years of volunteer service work in Africa through Free the Children and the Knock Foundation.
 Her experiences include building schools, working in orphanages, and fundraising and building her own schoolhouse back in 2008.
 Judy joined forces with CCC in April 2013 in Ethiopia.
 While there, she took on the tasks of organizing the incoming patients and recording the data of the see and treat findings.
 Since then, she has joined CCC on numerous programs.
 She worked tirelessly while in Guatemala in September 2013 and Kenya in April 2014.
 She will also be busy with patient data on our upcoming trip to Vietnam in December 2014.